awsdocs/aws-doc-sdk-examples/resources/clients/react/sqs-chat/README.md

-# Amazon Simple Queue Service (Amazon SQS) Messaging Demo
+# Amazon SQS messaging demo

 ## Overview

 Shows how to use [React](https://reactjs.org/) to create a web page that connects to a REST service that lets you do the following:

-- Display a list of messages from an Amazon SQS queue
+- Display a list of messages from an Amazon Simple Queue Service (Amazon SQS) queue
 - Send a message
 - Poll for messages
 - Purge messages